You will pay in-state/in province tuition/fees directly to your host campus.

 Regardless of Plan A or Plan B, students exchanging to or from Canada, apply for financial aid at their home campus.

-With the $2000-3000 meal plans, you never pay state sales tax and you receive a bonus of up to 7%.
+With a Wildcat Meal Plan, you never pay state sales tax and you receive a 3%, 5%, or 7% discount off every purchase.
 There is also a Commuter Plan, where you can add to your account at any time and are exempt from the 6.1% state sales tax.
 For more information: https://union.arizona.edu/mealplans/